richardanaya/aframe-avatar/README.md

 # A-frame Avatar

 An avatar for the web metaverse.
+100+ bones to build characters with!

 This is extremely alpha.
 MIT licensed.